Nevon/express-physical/README.md

 | `info` string{} | Object of any depth with additional info about this check | No |
 | `link` string | A URL to where more information can be found | No

+If your `physical.response` is invalid, an `InvalidHealthcheckResponse` error will be thrown.
+The original response data is available at `InvalidHealthcheckResponse.responseData`.

 ### `physical.type`

 Constants representing the type of a check.